I will walk you through step by step on how to achieve this DIY weathered wash paint technique.

 Good morning friends!
-I wanted to share our coffee table and how I acheieved the most recent painting technique I used on it with you today.
+I wanted to share our coffee table and how I achieved the most recent weathered wash painting technique I used on it with you today.
 It was a simple process that came about unintentionally and you can read more about that process here.

 (Copper Finish Tray is from Painted Fox, affiliate link in my sidebar)

 Here is what you will need to do this wash (or something similar)

 - Chalk Paint in cream (called Sheepskin) and white (called Adirondack) and optionally a dark brown (named Java) to darken the cream a bit.
 Examples of the brand I used here.

 - Paint brush (I think it is helpful to use a wide width brush for large pieces pictured above).